gnituy18/tmplx/README.md

 # From the proj directory
 tmplx && go run .
 ```
-Visit http://localhost:8080/ to see your web app in action
+Visit http://localhost:8080/ to see your web app in action.

 ## Guide

 ### `.html`
 Your web app begins by creating an HTML file in the [pages](#pages-directory) directory.
 We chose HTML because—duh!—HTML is standardized and ensures backward compatibility across all browsers!
 This means you can build your app today, and even 10 years from now, tmplx will still be able to parse and handle it without issues.

-Additionally, there's no need to invent a new file type to deliver all the features tmplx provides, as HTML already includes [built-in customizability](https://html.spec.whatwg.org/#extensibility) in its design.
+Additionally, there's no need to invent a new file type to deliver all the features tmplx provides, as HTML already includes [extensibility](https://html.spec.whatwg.org/#extensibility) in its design.

 You can access and modify every part of the HTML file, such as:
 - adding attributes to the `<html>` tag